Qamar-appdev/tiktoktie/README.md

 # tiktoktie
-this is first repository filoe author is qamar abbas
+this is first repository filoe <br>
+author is qamar abbas